-Other states in which the Company operates and that are material to the Company's operations, such as Massachusetts and New Jersey, have adopted similar GHG laws or have otherwise announced GHG reduction targets.
-However, whether and in what manner the CLCPA or other states' GHG laws or targets could impact the Company remains uncertain at this time.
+These measures, which have or may have the effect of reducing or eliminating GHG emissions from fossil fuel-burning vehicles, boilers and furnaces, could significantly negatively impact the Company's operations in New York City, New York State and Massachusetts, which together constitute a material portion of the Company's business.
+Other states in which the Company operates and that are material to the Company's operations, such as Connecticut, Rhode Island and New Jersey, have adopted similar GHG laws or have otherwise announced GHG reduction targets.
+However, while we cannot predict at this time whether and in what manner the New York CLCPA, the Massachusetts 2021 Climate Law, the Massachusetts 2022 Climate Law, or other state and local GHG laws or targets could impact the Company, these measures could over time have a material negative impact on the Company.